freeverseio/laos-examples/README.md

 node evolve.js
 ```

-## Minting an asset on Ethereum or Polygon
+## Minting an Asset on Ethereum or Polygon

 The fastest way to bridgelessly mint an asset on Ethereum or Polygon (without paying any ETH or MATIC) is to use existing collections that have Public Minting enabled.